 Lebanon's financial prosecutor freezes assets of 20 banks

-Lebanon's financial prosecutor has frozen the assets of 20 Lebanese banks, their top bosses and board members, state media and judicial sources said on Thursday.
+Lebanon's financial prosecutor froze the assets of 20 Lebanese banks, their top bosses and board members as part of a probe, state media and judicial sources said on Thursday.

-Judge Ali Ibrahim gave notice to the central bank and the banking association, state news agency NNA said without naming the banks or giving details of the assets.
-The move to freeze assets is part of an ongoing investigation, a senior judicial source said without elaborating.
+Local banks are at the heart of a financial crisis crippling Lebanon as the clock runs down on its looming debt maturities, including a $1.2 billion Eurobond due on March 9.
+The government will meet on Saturday to make a decision after Parliament Speaker Nabih Berri said a majority of MPs oppose paying even if that leads to default.
+The comments compounded doubts over whether Lebanon will meet the repayment.

-The source said the decision involved some of Lebanon's biggest banks, including Blom Bank, Bank Audi , Byblos Bank, Bank of Beirut and SGBL (Societe Generale De Banque Au Liban SAL).
-The Association of Banks in Lebanon (ABL), which represents the nation's lenders, could not be reached for immediate comment.
+Prosecutor Ali Ibrahim interrogated bank chairmen this week over transfers abroad and their recent sales of Eurobonds to foreign funds, a judicial source said.
+Thursday's move to freeze assets is part of an ongoing investigation, another judicial source said.

-Local banks are at the heart of a financial crisis crippling the country as the clock runs down on its looming debt maturities, including a $1.2 billion Eurobond due on March 9.
-The government will meet on Saturday to take a decision, after Parliament Speaker Nabih Berri said a majority of MPs oppose paying even if that leads to default, compounding doubts over whether Lebanon will meet the March repayment.
+The source said the decision involved some of Lebanon's biggest banks, including Blom Bank, Bank Audi, Byblos Bank, Bank of Beirut and SGBL (Societe Generale De Banque Au Liban SAL).
+The prosecutor gave notice to the central bank and the banking association, state news agency NNA said without giving details of the assets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)